 - Collect all dividends, interest and other income, and deposit all such items in an interest-earning estate bank account (or accounts) until the estate is closed;

-- File all tax returns and pay all taxes – please consult with a tax specialist in this regard; and
+- File all tax returns and pay all taxes.
+You may want to consult with a tax specialist in this regard; and

-- Keep estate property adequately insured please consult with an insurance specialist in this regard.
+- Keep estate property adequately insured.
+You should consult with an insurance specialist in this regard.

 If you and your spouse agree on all the issues, there is really no reason they would have to file a formal Response to the Petition.
 The reason people file a Response is to protect their interests in the process and let the court know there is a dispute about marital issues.
 When a Response is filed, the party will need to pay a court filing fee (currently $435).
 If the parties know they will be signing a Marital Settlement Agreement or if there are no issues that need to be addressed (short-term marriage with no assets or debts to be divided and no children), then there is simply no reason for a Respondent to file a formal Response with the court.
 However, if there is any question about the parties reaching an agreement, then a Respondent may want to file a Response to protect their interests so that a default cannot be taken against them.